OCA/connector/connector/doc/guides/multiprocessing.rst

           supports job channels.
-You should try the job runner first and fall back to using workers in case the runner does not work (sic) for you, in which case we will very much appreciate a github issue describing the problems you encoutered.
+You should try the job runner first and fall back to using workers in case the runner does not work (sic) for you, in which case we will very much appreciate a github issue describing the problems you encountered.

 When Odoo is launched with 1 process, the jobs worker will run threaded in the same process.